My child is unwell - when should I see a doctor?

 - Persistent pain after an injury

-- Fever in an unimmunised child but is looking well
+- Fever in an unimmunised child even if your child is looking well